bosun-ai/swiftide/README.md

 ## Usage and concepts

-Before building your stream, you need to enable and configure any integrations required.
+Before building your streams, you need to enable and configure any integrations required.
 See /examples.

+_We have a lot of examples, please refer to /examples and the [Documentation](https://docs.rs/swiftide/latest/swiftide/)_

+> [!NOTE]
+> No integrations are enabled by default as some are code heavy.
+We recommend you to cherry-pick the integrations you need.
+By convention flags have the same name as the integration they represent.

+### Indexing

-A stream starts with a Loader that emits Nodes.
+An indexing stream starts with a Loader that emits Nodes.
 For instance, with the Fileloader each file is a Node.

 You can then slice and dice, augment, and filter nodes.
 Each different kind of step in the pipeline requires different traits.
 This enables extension.